Rational lines on cubic hypersurfaces: The construction of rational lines

 Let $C$ denote the locus of points $(\ell(t), x(t))$ satisfying $f_{\ell(t)}(x(t))=0$, as $t$ ranges over $[-1,1]$.
-Since the solutions $x(t)$ vary continuously with $t$, the set $C$ consists of a number of closed loops on the cylinder $\ell \times \R$.
+Here, $x(t)$ denotes the locus of solutions to $f_{\ell (t)}$ and may be viewed as a multi-valued map.
+Since the solutions $x(t)$ vary continuously with $t$, the set $C$ consists of a number of (possibly intersecting) closed loops on the cylinder $\ell \times \R$.
 Denote by $C^*$ the union of the incontractible loops in $C$.
 There is a homotopy transformation $\phi$ of $\ell \times \R$ with the property that $C'=\phi(C^*)$ has the same multiplicity over $\ell(t)$ for all points $t \in [-1,1]$; this transformation has the effect of straightening out any S-shaped bends within $C^*$.
 Since every contractible loop and every S-bend contribute an even number of additional zeros to the polynomials $f_{\ell(t)}$, and $C$ covers each point of $\ell$ with multiplicity either one or three, the same remains true for $C'$.
-Note also that, since $C$ and thus $C^*$ is symmetric to the origin, the transformations underlying the homotopy between $C^*$ and $C'$ can be assumed to be symmetric to the origin.
+Note also that, since $C$ and thus $C^*$ is symmetric with respect to the origin, the transformations underlying the homotopy between $C^*$ and $C'$ can be assumed to be symmetric with respect to the origin.
 Hence whenever there is a path $\gamma$ connecting two antipodal points on $C'$, the pre-image $\phi^{-1}(\gamma)$ of that path connects two antipodal points on $C^*$ and therefore also on $C$.

 Consider first the case where $C'$ covers $\ell$ with multiplicity $1$.
 In this case, $C'$ consists of one loop connecting a zero of $f_{\B y_0}$ with a zero of $f_{- \B y_0}$.
 Since $C'$ is symmetric with respect to the origin, and the map $\phi$ had been symmetric, this loop connects two antipodal points.